Learn how to get out of your own head, so you can live the way you want to.

 Learn to make space for the full range of your thoughts and emotions - instead of constantly struggling against the ones you don’t want:

-• This ability allows you to steady yourself in the present, so you can take deliberate steps towards living the way you want to - even when discomfort, challenge thoughts or pain shows up along the way.
+• This ability allows you to steady yourself in the present, so you can take deliberate steps towards living the way you want to - even when discomfort, challenging thoughts or pain shows up along the way.

 • Stepping back, observing, finding calm